GavinFrazar/teleport-challenge/design.md

 ## API

 * Expose gRPC functions to drive the library.
-* gRPC API endpoints will additionally perform authentication and authorization.
+* The server will also intercept gRPC invocations to do authentication and authorization.
   * all communication will be secured with mTLS.
 Security details below.
 * See .proto files for message gRPC schema.

 ## Client CLI

 The client CLI will use the gRPC endpoints to interact with the server.
 * Predefined users will be created.
+* For now, just make user/cert/key cli options.
+TODO: add config files so the cli isn't tedious to use
+* cert/key authenticate the user, server then checks user's roles for authorization.
 * Usage should look roughly like:

 ```sh